hopeseekr/BashScripts/README.md

     [2020-10-01 01:10:26 CDT] - [.gitconfig] Added a whole bunch of my git aliases. tag: v1.0.0 [2020-10-01 08:17:42 CDT] - [clear-cache] Delete broken symlinks in the ~/.cache directories.

+## ls-by-min <MB>

+Returns a list of files sorted by file size, descending, that are at least X MB big.

+## random-file [dir]

+Picks a random file in a directory / PWD.

 ## stream-to-youtube

 YouTube CLI Livestream Screencaster straight from the CLI (via ffmpeg)!

+## sync-watch

+Displays how many megabytes still need to be written to [slow] disks.

+    Every 5.0s: grep -e Dirty: -e Writeback: /proc/meminfo                                                    asus-z13: Fri Jan 19 07:09:32 2024

+    Dirty:            751552 kB
+    Writeback:             0 kB

+## turn-off-monitors

+Easily turns off all of your monitors via the CLI.

+For when you want to just step away and not worry so much about a lock screen.

+## wifi-autorun-on-connect.installer

+Installs a NetworkManager script that atomatically runs when connected to specific               # WiFi networks.

+## watermark.sh

+Adds a watermark to videos via ffmpeg.

+## x265.sh

+Transcodes to x265 HEVC via ffmpeg using Intel's graphics card.

 # Esoteric Utilities